seljo-ch/send_bulkgate_zabbix/README.md

 # send_smsglobal_zabbix
 #

 On Zabbix you can send an alert through a SMS gateway.
-On this case, we'll be using SMSGLOBAL (www.smsglobal.com)
+On this case, we'll be using BulkGate (www.bulkgate.com)

 What you'll need: